Querying CouchDB via the _find Endpoint and Indexes

 Structure of Request JSON Object

-A Request JSON Object holds the following fields:
+A Request JSON Object holds quite a few fields.

 Using an Index